Matrix

 10. Condition Number and Stability ( ❌ Not important for GATE)

 Section titled “10.
-Condition Number and Stability ( ❌ Not important for GATE)”Condition Number: Measures sensitivity of solution to changes in $A$ or $B$
+Condition Number and Stability ( ❌ Not important for GATE)”Condition Number: Measures sensitivity of solution to changes in or

 For eigenvalue-based definition: